The Sarah Jane Adventures

 The Gift by Rupert Laight, directed by Alice Troughton

-Sarah Jane undercovers a new scheme by the Slitheen to destroy the Earth, but the villains are stopped instead by the Blathereen, members of another family on Raxacoricofallapatorius.
-The Blathereen profess nothing but goodwill towards the human race, and offer Sarah Jane the gift of Rakweed, a hardy and nutrititious plant which can grow in even the most hostile of environments.
+Sarah Jane uncovers a new scheme by the Slitheen to destroy the Earth, but the villains are stopped by the Blathereen, members of another family on Raxacoricofallapatorius.
+The Blathereen profess nothing but goodwill towards the human race, and offer Sarah Jane the gift of Rakweed, a hardy and nutritious plant which can grow in even the most hostile of environments.
 Although Sarah Jane does not entirely trust the Blathereen, she decides to take a chance and accept the Rakweed -- little realising that the Blathereen have their own sinister designs on Earth.

 Making History

-For the third season of The Sarah Jane Adventures, an agreement was reached for K-9 to join the main cast, and so the events of The Mad Woman In The Attic were arranged to provide K-9 with a release from the extra-dimensional space in which he had been voluntarily trapped since Invasion Of The Bane.
+For the third season of The Sarah Jane Adventures, an agreement was reached for K·9 to join the main cast, and so the events of The Mad Woman In The Attic were arranged to provide K·9 with a release from the extra-dimensional space in which he had been voluntarily trapped since Invasion Of The Bane.
 A new broadcast schedule was introduced for the programme, which now aired twice weekly.

 The Stories